 - Click on the PayPal Payments Standard section

-- Tick on the checkbox PayPal IPN Setting to confirm that you have configured your PayPal IPN settings to enable the PayPal add-on
+- Tick on the PayPal IPN Setting checkbox to confirm that you have configured your IPN settings to enable the add-on.

 - Hite Update Settings to save your changes